WilliamTolstrup/MasterThesis/README.md

 # Master Thesis
-Repo for my master thesis on a soft exoskeleton for the elbow joint.
-This repo will mostly consist of the control system design
+Repository for master thesis on the control system for a soft exoskeleton based on the elbow joint.
+The repository relies on ROS2 Humble.

+It will contain scripts for acquiring EMG and IMU data, recording it to .csv files, plotting the data, and training a ML algorithm

 Currently, the custom_interfaces pkg is not used, as there was a problem with integrating it with the python code.
 Instead, a generic Vector3 .msg has been used for the EMG signals, using .x for ch1 and .y for ch2.

-## shimmer_emg/shimmer_emg/imu_emg_aq.py
+## ROADMAP

+- [x] Acquire EMG and IMU data simultaneously
+- [x] Calibrate IMU and convert data to usable units
+- [ ] Gather good elbow dataset for EMG and IMU data
+- [ ] Train a machine learning algorithm...
+LDA...
+SVM... ?
+- [ ] Integrate encoder to estimate angle of the arm
+- [ ] Integrate DC to actuate arm based on the model
+- [ ] Make it work on a microcontroller

+### Acquisition of EMG and IMU data
+'ros2 run shimmer_emg imu_emg_aq.py'
 Combined script that connects with the shimmer3 unit and outputs both EMG and IMU data to ROS2 topics.

 To run:
 Build and source the workspace.
 Connect shimmer device via bluetooth.
 Ensure that the connected serial port is '/dev/rfcomm0'.
 If not, change it in the code the start_Btn() function.
-When it is connected, run: ros2 run shimmer_emg imu_emg_aq
 A GUI will pop up, and pressing "Start" a connection between the shimmer device is attempted.
+When the data stream is connected, you can calibrate the device by pressing the "Calibrate" button, and follow the instructions on the screen.

-In another terminal, you can run these commands to see the outpot: ros2 topic echo *
+In another terminal, you can run these commands to see the outpot:
+'ros2 topic echo *'
 */emg/emg_raw
 */emg/emg_filtered
 */imu/acc